ManagedBass/ManagedBass.DocFX/articles/Specifications/Wrapping-Bass.md

 ## Constants
 Constants are represented by enums.

-The enums contatining Constants used as flags are marked with `Flags` attribute.
+The enums containing Constants used as flags are marked with `Flags` attribute.

 ---
 ## Callbacks